 Emergency and relief agencies play a major role when disasters occur.
 Federal, state-wide, and local volunteer organizations all offer important resources for disaster preparedness and recovery.

-The Get Assistance website provides many assistance programs you may not be aware of; many offer assistance for specific needs such as farm operating loans, tribal assistance, or legal needs.
+The Find Assistance form lets you answer a few questions to provide assistance options to you.
+You will find assistance programs you may not be aware of; many offer assistance for specific needs such as farm operating loans, tribal assistance, or legal needs.

 Federal Emergency Management Association (FEMA)

 Are You Ready for a Disaster?
 An In-depth Guide to Citizen Preparedness